Changissnz/nu_merchant_principal/README.md

 by disintegration of agreement over the subjective/s, in unequivocating ways.
 That is elementary.

-An alliance surely has to concoct definitions at its inception, to be maintained or changed or discarded throughout the alliance's lifespan.
+An alliance surely has to use concocted definitions at its inception, to be maintained or changed or discarded throughout the alliance's lifespan.
 Definitions, by the fact that their factuality is not of the same purity as facts, but representations/expressions/forms of facts and other elements along the spectrum of truth, place the alliance as a group with pivots through their selection.